South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 - personal loans or self-pay

-Find Drug And Alcohol Addiction Treatment In South Dakota Today
+Find Drug And Alcohol Addiction Treatment Today

 Article Sources- American Society of Addiction Medicine — Medicaid Coverage of Medications for the Treatment of Opioid Use Disorder